-- we obtained an understanding of the internal controls framework on processes related to Life and Non-Life premium estimates and we tested the efficiency of key controls established by management; - we examined the consistency of premiums estimates over the period, comparing them both to the operational plan prepared by management and approved by Board of Directors and to premiums actuals from previous financial years and we investigated, if any, significant differences identified; - we performed, for a selection of contracts, a deep analysis of underlying assumptions taking into account the activity, the records of reinsurance accounts received, and any new information received from ceding companies; - for new contracts underwritten in 2019, we performed on a sampling basis, controls on the consistency of premium estimates based on new business information available at the underwriting department; - we included within our team members with specific skills in IT systems to perform procedures aiming at evaluationg the internal control environment of the systems used by the management and test the functioning of several automated processes.
+Risk identified Our response SCOR SE gross written premiums amount to EUR 7,511 million, during 2019 financial year.
+To cover the risk on the measurement of reinsurance premiums, we implemented the following audit approach: Accounts not received from ceding companies at the year-end are estimated, as stated in the Note 5.1.7 of the notes to the corporate financial statements.
+Overall, the premiums recorded for the year (premiums reported in the accounts received from cedants and we obtained an understanding of the internal controls framework on processes related to Life and Non-Life premium estimates and we tested the efficiency of key controls established by management; estimated premiums) correspond to the estimated premium expected at the time the policy was underwritten. we examined the consistency of premiums estimates over the period, comparing them both to the operational plan prepared by management and approved by Poord of Directory and to Your company periodically reviews its assumptions and estimates based on experience as well as various other factors.
+Actual management and approved by Board of Directors and to premiums actuals from previous financial years and we investigated, if any, significant differences identified; premiums can turn out to be different from management estimates.
+Observing a large portion of estimates in the written premiums of a financial year is specific to the reinsurance business.
+In this context, we considered the measurement of reinsurance premiums as a key we performed, for a selection of contracts, a deep analysis of underlying assumptions taking into account the activity, the records of reinsurance accounts received, and any new information received from ceding companies; audit matter. for new contracts underwritten in 2019, we performed on a sampling basis, controls on the consistency of premium estimates based on new business information available at the underwriting department; • we included within our team members with specific skills in IT systems to perform procedures aiming at evaluationg the internal control environment of the systems used by the management and test the functioning of several automated processes.